arielchen07/City-Builder/README.md

 Build different types of buildings and develop your city (Future development) There are various building types, such as housing, utilities, production etc. Each type serves a key purpose in the expansion of the city.
 Each building also has different requirements to build.
 # Instructions
-Clear instructions for how to use the application from the end-user's perspective How do you access it?
-For example: Are accounts pre-created or does a user register?
-Where do you start? etc.
-Provide clear steps for using each feature described in the previous section.
-This section is critical to testing your application and must be done carefully and thoughtfully.

 How to run server
 The current application host remote server on Render.
 However we used the free service, to the quality of connection cannot be guaranteed.
 If user choose to use the remote server, they can simply skip to the “start the game” section.
 Note that the server spins down if it did not receive any request for 15 minutes.
 It could take several minutes or more for the service to spin back up.